ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 * `User`: the owner or operator of a domain in the DNS who needs to prove ownership of that domain to an Application Service Provider, often on behalf of an account at the Application Service Provider, working in coordination with their DNS Administrator.

-* `Random Token`: a random value that uniquely identifies the DNS domain control validation challenge, defined in {{random-token}}.
+* `Unique Token`: a value that uniquely identifies the DNS domain control validation challenge, defined in {{unique-token}}.
+Unique Tokens are constructed by the Application Service Provider in a way that guarantees uniqueness within the scope of the challenge, such as a random value.

+* `Identifier Token`: a form of Unique Token described in {{multiple]} which is prefixed to the Validation Record name to multiple Intermediaries or a distinct RRset per Application Service Provider.

 # Purpose of Domain Control Validation {#purpose}